Suz/OzoneWeather/README.md

     - `vi podfile`  cocoapods searches for a file named 'podfile'.
 Include the dependencies to be included with the project there (see example in the directory)
     - `pod install` obtains the dependencies, creates `pods/` to hold the dependencies and creates a `.xcworkspace` file to hold the new project *with* dependencies
     - `pod update` will update a dependency to the latest version.
 I acutally had to do this in this project because the TSMessage project had suffered from a problem at GitHub and they needed to put in a bug fix.
 It worked like a charm!
-- Mantle  -- a project from GitHub for creating data models:  aids conversions between JSON <--> NSObject (very handy with a json data feed, as we'll see!).
+- [Mantle](https://github.com/Mantle/Mantle)  -- a project from GitHub for creating data models:  aids conversions between JSON <--> NSObject (very handy with a json data feed, as we'll see!).
 I only wish there were more useful tools for directly converting a dictionary into an object.
 I didn't come up with a good solution, but at least it works, and it's pretty easy to see how it could be improved.
 - [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) -- allows you to use functional programming constructions in iOS apps.
 Ever run into a spaghetti of callbacks with KVO?
 Functional Reactive programming may not be the ultimate solution, but it certainly provides a different paradigm that applies to many common situations.
 Wow.
 If you haven't used it you, you gotta try this stuff.
 - [hpple](https://github.com/topfunky/hpple) I needed an HTML parser for iOS.
 There are a lot of choices, but this one had a decent tutorial at Ray Wenderlich.com, and seemed easy to use (and it was).
 The parsing problem is pretty small as I only want to do a single page that hasn't changed in years.
 [Regex would have worked](http://blog.codinghorror.com/parsing-html-the-cthulhu-way/), but I wanted to learn how to do it better.
 - [TSMessages](https://github.com/toursprung/TSMessages) -- a ticker-style alert message system.
 - [git](http://www.git-scm.com) for version control -- the technology driving collaborative development on github.
 Can't say I've mastered the learning curve yet.
 This is one of those situations where a video explanation really helps.
 Jessica Kerr (@jessitron) does a great one, [git happens -- with sticky notes](http://vimeo.com/46010208)! (this particular presentation is for coders coming from a background in subversion, but I've also seen Jessica do a great intro for novices who haven't heard of version control at all.
-The'll be under the name 'git happens' as well).
+Just search for *git happens*.

-     - As with any newly hatched project, there's the question of what to add to `.gitignore`.
+As with any newly hatched project, there's the question of what to add to `.gitignore`.
 For a project using `cocoapods`, see the pros and cons at [guides.cocoapods.org](http://guides.cocoapods.org/using/using-cocoapods.html#should-i-ignore-the-pods-directory-in-source-control).
-     - For this project, I want to keep it lightweight, but also keep track of the dependencies.
+For this project, I want to keep it lightweight, but also keep track of the dependencies.
 To do this, I'll add the `pods/` directory to `.gitignore`, but keep the `podfile`, `podfile.lock` and other files under version control.
-     - used a [stackoverflow post](http://stackoverflow.com/questions/18939421/what-should-xcode-5-gitignore-file-include) to get an appropriate `.gitignore` file
+I used a [stackoverflow post](http://stackoverflow.com/questions/18939421/what-should-xcode-5-gitignore-file-include) to get an appropriate `.gitignore` file.

 ###Temis
 The ozone data I'm using is basically scraping a website.
 It is old website, and lacks a friendly api.
 Raw science.
 To get the column ozone for a location, I need to query the website with a url string of the type `http://www.temis.nl/uvradiation/nrt/uvindex.php?lon=5.18&lat=52.1`, where the `lon` and `lat` values are provided by my code.
-The response is only available as .html, so I need to get this response and parse it to extract the desired column ozone values.
-I'll use hpple to parse the html response and it's xpath query system to walk the DOM and extract values from the relevant table.
+The response is only available as `.html`, so I need to get this response and parse it to extract the desired column ozone values.
+I'll use `hpple` to parse the html response and it's xpath query system to walk the DOM and extract values from the relevant table.

 The entire page is formated as a series of nested tables.
 The page header is one table; a second table holds the body of the page with one column holding the frame to the left, a blank column, and a column holding the data table I'm interested in.

     html -> body -> 2nd table -> tbody -> tr -> 3rd td -> dl -> dd -> table ->tbody ->
     tr -> td -> <h2> location </h2>
     tr -> 3x td -> (headers as <i>) Date, UV index, ozone tr -> 3x td -> (data values) day Month year, .1f, .1f DU

 There are a lot of XML parsers and JSON parsers available.
-In a perfect world, .html files could be parsed as xml, but it doesn't work out that way.
-Many normal tags in .html are not xml compliant, so most xml parsers break down right away, inclduing the NSXMLParser included in iOS.
-Parsing .html is not an uncommon problem, so there are a number of librarires on GitHub that people have used.
-I used Hpple, which worked well, and I was able to combine with with reactive cocoa to create a pipeline straight from .html to my model objects.
+In my perfect world, `.html` files could be parsed as `xml`, but it doesn't work out that way.
+Many normal tags in `.html` are not xml compliant, so most xml parsers break down right away, inclduing the `NSXMLParser` included in iOS.
+Parsing `.html` is not an uncommon problem, so there are a number of librarires on GitHub that people have used.
+I used `Hpple`, which worked well, and I was able to combine with with reactive cocoa to create a pipeline straight from `.html` to my model objects.

 There are still a few wrinkles that could use ironing.
 When dealing with locatioins time zones and solar data, times and dates become difficult to handle.
 The native date-handling in iOS doesn't make it easier, either.
-The UV Index published by TEMIS is for solar noon at the lat,lon location.
-Presumable, the column ozone is a prediction for the same time, although the website isn't specific.
-There is no accurate way to use only iOS internals to capture this date correctly.
-I also need time of solar noon at the location of interest, which creates a some problems, particularly when daylight savings time is taken into account in different jurisdictions, globally.
+The UV Index published by TEMIS is for **solar noon** at the lat,lon of the location.
+Presumable, the `column ozone` is a prediction for the same time, although the website isn't specific.
+There is no accurate way to use only iOS internals to capture this date correctly, particularly when daylight savings time is taken into account in different jurisdictions, globally.
 Time is a mess.

 ###Lessons
 **DateFormatter:**